vinej/pyarchive/README.md

     Options:            an array of curl option' objects (see curl documentation version 7.82) see below example.
-You can have one to many options. the first one is often the URL of the call supported by curl (not implemented yet)
+You can have one to many options. the first one is often the URL of the call supported by curl
-    Parser:             the parser to use to decode the result (text,csv,json,html)
+    Parser:             the parser to use to decode the result (html,text,css,csv,json,xml)

-    HierarchyProperty:  if parser = json and the contain of the json file is an hierarchy, then set the property  ex: "children"
+                        NOTE: into the curl options, " must be escape for \"

         {
             "Name" : "google",
             "Kind" : "curl",